 Since 1971, Earthwatch has supported world-class environmental research in extraordinary locations around the globe while providing transformational learning experiences to more than 100,000 people.
 Read more

 From biodiversity and food supply to the livelihoods of millions, so much depends on our oceans.
-Coral reefs are home to one quarter of all life in the oceans, and they provide humans with immense benefits such as coastal protection, fisheries, and tourism.
+Coral reefs are home to one quarter of all life in the oceans, and provide humans with immense benefits such as coastal protection, fisheries, and tourism.

 Experience some of the most remote and wild places on the planet on an Earthwatch expedition.